Guo Jian

-At age seventeen, he enlisted in China’s People’s Liberation Army (PLA) during a recruitment drive to support the Sino-Vietnamese war, initiated by the country’s then leader Deng Xiaoping.

-A central theme to Guo Jian’s art derives from his observations of the application of propaganda and the arts to both motivate soldiers and sway public opinion.
+A central theme to Guo Jian's art derives from his observations of the application of propaganda and the arts to both motivate soldiers and sway public opinion.
 His perspective comes from his experiences as a propaganda poster painter in the PLA and propaganda officer in a transport company, then later from the outside looking back in as a student demonstrator during the Tiananmen Square protests in the spring of 1989.

-His art also explores common themes and approaches in both Chinese propaganda and Western propaganda.

 Art and influences

-Stylistically, Guo Jian’s work falls within the Cynical Realism grouping that has been attached to many contemporary Chinese artists who draw from their experiences over the last four decades in China.
+Stylistically, Guo Jian's work falls within the Cynical Realism grouping that has been attached to many contemporary Chinese artists who draw from their experiences over the last four decades in China.
 Their work is broadly a response to the dominant government driven form of propaganda-laden art known as Socialist Realism.
 While studying art at Minzu University of China the 85 New Wave Movement emerged, which also had a profound impact on his work.